-Today, of course, their programme 28.2% received sufficient money if is not taken serious why the decisive they exercised extreme economy; section of the ruling class.
-Such a 36.4% received insufficient money programme is not needed as yet.
-But the fact that, at the first signs of dis-Of expectant mothers only five out gust on the part of the workers, albuy a diet consistent with good health! fested within their ranks, is an indithrust themselves forward.
+teport re- | were therefore no longer of any use to | ground, but in times of crisis they will the ruling class.
+They see too, that gust on the part of the workers, althrust themselves forward.
 Already they are cautiously airing their programme in parliament.
-What are they saying and preparing behind the. scenes?
-And what alternative has Churchill to offer?
+What (are they saying and preparing behind the scenes?
+And what alternative His Churchill to offer?
 The not very consoling prospect of a long and bloody

-"I have never shared the view," he assured us in his reply, "that this
+"I have never shared the view," he assured us in his reply, " that this

 EDITORIAL.

 The Anglo-Russian Pact